Access to medicine and health supplies are a key component of essential health care in any community.

 Many patients are unable to afford a doctor visit or prescription medication and therefore forego these services until become critically sick.
 Diabetes and hypertension go unchecked until the person collapses.
 Then they receive medical attention, in the most expensive setting, hospital emergency rooms.

-To address the growing gap for people unable to afford medicine and health supplies in Georgia, MAP International is partnering with community health centers and free clinics in a pilot program to improve access to life-changing medicine for people with:
+To date, MAP has served over 2,000 people in the state of Georgia who are unable to afford medicine and health supplies.
+MAP International is partnering with 13 healthcare providers and clinics with plans to expand across the state.
+These clinics improve access to life-changing medicine for people with:

 Candace Rowell: firstname.lastname@example.org or call 800-225-8550